eth-cscs/ContainerHackathon/LFRIC/docker/README.md

 # How to build a Docker container of LFRIC

-The template Dockerfile to build the LFRIC container is available below
+A template Dockerfile to build the LFRIC container is available below:
 ```
 FROM lfric-deps:gnu
 #